-This section guides you through installing SambaStack by preparing your configuration, setting up authentication options, and verifying successful deployment so you can start managing and using your instance effectively.
+This section guides you through installing SambaStack by preparing your configuration, setting up authentication, and verifying deployment to start managing your instance effectively.

 Prerequisites